30092171/481FinalProject-FlamePlanner-/README.txt

 	Click the Start FlamePlanner button in the top of the screen once the project is loaded

 Dependency issue:
-	Should you have an issue with the "MaterialDesignColors" dependency unzip the submitted zip file "MaterialDesignColors.zip" into the dirrectory C:\Users\%user%\.nuget\packages\
+	Should you have an issue with the "MaterialDesignColors" dependency unzip the submitted zip file "materialdesigncolors.zip" into the dirrectory C:\Users\%user%\.nuget\packages\
 	You might have to create the '.nuget' and 'packages' folders.